magenta/magenta/magenta/models/arbitrary_image_stylization/README.md

 https://storage.googleapis.com/mobilenet_v2/checkpoints/mobilenet_v2_1.0_224.tgz.
 You will also need the checkpoint from a trained arbitrary image stylization model (You can use the one available here).
-For the datasets, you will want to use the same datasets used to train the original arbitrary image stylization model (If using the pre-trained one available here, use ImageNet for the content images dataset and a combination of PBN and DTD for the style images dataset).
+For best results, use the same datasets used to train the original arbitrary image stylization model (If using the pre-trained one available here, use ImageNet for the content images dataset and a combination of PBN and DTD for the style images dataset).